 A seemingly endless network of forest trails, abandoned railways, farm tracks and other backcountry routes usher riders through an array of stunning backdrops.
 Cyclists can make interesting detours to enjoy walking, arts, culture, local hospitality and a wealth of attractions.

 Biking provides an unrivalled travel experience.
-Mostly off-road, the Hauraki Rail Trail in the North Island traverses a remarkable range of landscapes.
-From pristine coastlines and green pastures, to misty rainforests, you’ll discover places four-wheeled travellers never knew existed.
+Mostly off-road, the Hauraki Rail Trail traverses a remarkable range of landscapes.
+From pristine coastlines and green pastures to misty rainforests, you’ll discover places four-wheeled travellers never knew existed.

 If you want to focus on riding with someone else taking care of the logistics, a guided cycle tour might be for you.
 Supported tours have the advantage of providing planning, support, transport, and local knowledge of the Trail and region.